zaufi/paludis-hooks/README.md

 by the comments in it or in more details [here](https://github.com/zaufi/paludis-config/blob/hardware/notebook/MSI-GP60-2PE-Leopard/hooks/configs/filesystem-manager.conf).

-This hook is also controlled by this paludis bashrc variables:
+This hook is also controlled by this variables in paludis bashrc:
   * `PALUDIS_HOOK_DEBUG="yes"` dumps enviroment variables to file `/tmp/paludis-fsm-hook-env.log`.
   * `PALUDIS_FILESYSTEM_HOOK_DO_NOTHING="yes"` disables all actions of this hook.
-  * `PALUDIS_FILESYSTEM_HOOK_NO_WARNING="yes"` mutes annoying warning about altered packages.
+  * `PALUDIS_FILESYSTEM_HOOK_NO_WARNING="yes"` mutes annoying warnings about altered packages.

 package.env
 -----------